 And after spending several hours filming for the show, watching a lip masterclass with our tutor Petra, and part of an advanced adverse effects course, Jeremy Kyle, who himself has been having Botox for six years, said: “You cant fail to be impressed by what Maxine showed us at Cosmetic Couture”.

 The show focused on the debate about whether non-medics should be allowed to offer injectable treatments like Botox and fillers.

 And Maxine went toe-to-toe with Jeremy Kyle defending the rights of the best non-medics to practice.

-Just a couple of weeks ago Maxine featured on the ITV news calling for higher standards and better professionalism and fighting for the right of beauticians to be able to perform perfectly legal procedures like Botox and dermal fillers.
+Just a couple of weeks ago Maxine featured on the ITV news calling for higher standards and better professionalism and fighting for the right of beauticians to be able to perform perfectly legal procedures like Anti-wrinkle procedures and dermal fillers.

 Now Cosmetic Couture and Maxine are once again the centre of attention defending the right of non-medics to practice and she was seen preaching the same message to the famous investigator.
 That message is that with proper training and in proper facilities many experienced non-medics are at least as equally proficient as medics in this field.

 And as we predicted the show highlighted some unsavoury practices and the possible implications.